-AMA Releases 2022 CPT Code Set - NewsBreak
+AMA releases 2022 CPT code set - NewsBreak

-Innovative work to meet the urgent public health need for streamlined reporting and tracking of COVID-19 vaccinations is presented in today's release of the 2022 Current Procedural Terminology (CPT®) code set published by the American Medical Association (AMA).
-The annual update to the CPT code set incorporates a series of 15 vaccine-specific codes that are the model for efficiently reporting and tracking immunizations and administrative services against the coronavirus (SARS-CoV-2).www.nashvillemedicalnews.com
+CHICAGO — Innovative work to meet the urgent public health need for streamlined reporting and tracking of COVID-19 vaccinations is presented in today’s release of the 2022 Current Procedural Terminology (CPT®) code set published by the American Medical Association (AMA).
+The annual update to the CPT code set incorporates a series of 15 vaccine-specific codes that are the model for efficiently reporting and tracking immunizations and administrative services against the coronavirus (SARS-CoV-2).
+Working closely with the Centers for Disease Control and Prevention to develop vaccine-specific CPT codes, the AMA introduced the first codes in the series for use in Nov.
+2020 to clinically distinguish each coronavirus vaccine and dosing schedule for better tracking, reporting and analysis of patient vaccinations.
+These CPT codes were available prior to the public availability of the COVID-19 vaccines to facilitate updating of health care electronic systems across the U.S.www.ama-assn.org

 Comments / 0